ICO vs STO – What's best for your startup?

 In 2017 and 2018, ICOs were one of the hottest topics in the startup and cryptocurrency worlds.
 The rapid popularization of blockchain technology provided thousands of startups with the opportunity to collect funds from investors all around the world in the form of ICOs — Initial Coin Offerings.

-During just the first seven months of 2018, ICOs generated more than $12 billion.
+It took only the first seven months of 2018 for the ICOs to generate more than $12 billion.
 However, not all of that money was used to support startups genuinely interested in collecting funds for the development of their products.

 First, let’s take a quick look at the core benefit of ICOs and STOs for the average startup.
 While each of them comes with a set of individual benefits, probably the biggest advantage of these blockchain funding instruments is the ease of participation of potential investors.

 On top of that, both STOs and ICOs can be targeted at an individual investor.
-This means that startups don’t have to limit themselves to seeking wealthy individual investors or venture capital funding and instead can easily get funded by anyone interested in investing in their product or service (with certain exceptions – which we will discuss later in this article).
+This means that startups don’t have to limit themselves to seeking wealthy individual investors or venture capital funding and instead can easily get funded by anyone interested in investing in their product or service (with certain exceptions — we'll discuss them later in this article).

 An Initial Coin Offering allows startups to collect money directly from those interested in their idea without offering them equity.
 Instead, most startups promise that the token will have utility in the future.
 While this often means that users are buying nothing more than a dream, it offers startups huge flexibility in how they want to attract potential investors.